Arcangeline Fouodji

 Arcangeline Fouodji Sonkbou (born 26 August 1987) is a Cameroonian weightlifter.
 She participated at the 2014 Commonwealth Games in the 63 kg event.
 She competed in the women's 69 kg event at the 2016 Summer Olympics.

+After competing in her second Commonwealth Games in 2018, she, along with numerous teammates from the Cameroonian team, defected from the team hotel and sought political asylum in Australia.